 William M. Shepherd

-Senior Research Scientist
+Visiting Senior Research Scientist

-Capt.
-Shepherd has a bachelors’ degree in Aerospace Engineering from the Naval Academy, and graduate degrees in Mechanical Engineering and Ocean Engineering from MIT.
-He has received military and civilian awards including the Defense Distinguished Service Medal, the National Intelligence Medal of Merit, ASME’s Spirit of St. Louis Medal, the Gagarin Gold Medal, the Robert H. Goddard Trophy, and the Congressional Space Medal of Honor.
-He is an “Honorary Naval Aviator”, one of 30 individuals so designated in the 103 year history of Naval Aviation.
+Shepherd received a Bachelor’s degree in Aerospace Engineering from the U.S Naval Academy, and Master’s and Engineer’s degrees in Mechanical and Ocean Engineering from MIT.
+Shepherd received NASA’s Steve Thorne Aviation Award, the Spirit of St. Louis Medal, and was designated “Honorary Naval Aviator Number 30” by the Chief of Naval Operations.
+He has also received the Defense Distinguished Service Medal, the National Intelligence Medal, the Gagarin Gold Medal, the Robert H. Goddard Trophy, and the Congressional Space Medal of Honor.
+In 2009, the International Space Station Program, which Capt.
+Shepherd led on the ground and in space, won the Collier Trophy, recognizing the Nation’s greatest achievements in aviation and astronautics.